KonnorRogers/konnor-rails-starter/README.md

 - Storybook for web components
 - Testing with web-test-runner for web components
 - Linting / Formatting / Code analyzing
-- Linting / Testing provided by GH-actions
-- ESBuild instead of babel for js compilation

 ## Installation